[Introduction] I tried building a Linux kernel

 [root@localhost linux-5.15.58]# make menuconfig ~~~ *** Compiler is too old. *** Your GCC version: 4.8.5 *** Minimum GCC version: 5.1.0

-I got angry.
+I got scolded.
 Sorry.

-The version of GCC is old.
+The GCC version is old.

-# Install the package [root@localhost linux-5.15.58]# yum install scl-utils centos-release-scl # Install the toolset that includes gcc [root@localhost linux-5.15.58]# yum install devtoolset-8 # Enable gcc8 to be used in the current shell [root@localhost linux-5.15.58]# source scl_source enable devtoolset-8 # Check version [root@localhost linux-5.15.58]# gcc -v
+# Package installation [root@localhost linux-5.15.58]# yum install scl-utils centos-release-scl # Install the toolset containing gcc [root@localhost linux-5.15.58]# yum install devtoolset-8 # Configure to use gcc8 in the current shell [root@localhost linux-5.15.58]# source scl_source enable devtoolset-8 # Check the version [root@localhost linux-5.15.58]# gcc -v

 [root@localhost linux-5.15.58]# make menuconfig

-like a settings window appeared.
+!
+A settings window has appeared.

 Open source is amazing.

-Let's build
+Let's build it

 # Check the number of processors [root@localhost linux-5.15.58]# nproc